TorZidan/android-1.0/StepsToBuild.md

 ./unzip.sh ../sources
 ```

-This will extract all files into folder `~/mydroid-1.0/sources`.
+This will extract all files into a new folder `~/mydroid-1.0/sources`.

-## Building the Android "disk" partition image files for use on HTC Dream (the 1st Android phone):
+## Building the Android file partition image files for use on HTC Dream (the 1st Android phone):

 ```
 cd ~/mydroid-1.0/sources